Overview of CS5232: Formal Specification and Design Techniques

 If you think that your own research/work is not suitable for formal

-default project .
+default projects .
 Project reports requirements:

 A single person project is preferred

-Project report is about 20 pages (single spaced 11/12pt).
+Project report is about 20 pages (single spaced 11/12pt) with PAT code if the project is in PAT.

 Part 1 & 2, Introduction/Background and Z/Schema Calculus,

-An exercise (test questions) on Z basics, available
+An exercise (test questions) on Z basics,

 One more exercise on sequence and Z schema is available